ember-learn/deprecation-app/content/ember-data/v2/evented-api.md

 tracking.registerDeletion(userRecord);
 ```

-side-effects driven by addon extensions
+Side-effects Driven by Addon Extensions
 =====
 Addons that were using these events for managing record state tracking and buffering should consider migrating to providing a custom RecordData implementation.